syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/schedule/EJ2_ASP.NETCORE/data-binding.md

 ```

-The server-side controller code to handle the CRUD operations are as follows.
+The server-side controller code to handle the CRUD operations is as follows.

 ```sh
 using System;